 This is one of my favorite read aloud books for the elementary classes (K-6).
 Lower elementary may not get the grammar humor as much as the higher elementary kids, but they do love the book.
 Especially when I give the yam and donkey very different voices.
 One little boy said "How do they sound like… Continue reading I Yam a Donkey by CeCe Bell

 I haven't yet reviewed any children's picture books on this particular blog, but this book was so fantastic that I couldn't resist!
 As a children's Librarian, I see a ton of children's books pass through my office, and the Crayon series by Drew Dewalt, illustrated by Oliver Jeffers are some of the best.
-The first… Continue reading The Day the Crayons Quit.
-It is delightfully funny and witty, with scenes that children and adults alike absolutely love.
-I especially loved it for read-aloud story time for grades 1 through 6.
+The first… Continue reading The Day the Crayons Came Home by Drew Daywalt